You are here

 Open and read the links to the AP Stylebook found in many entries; the AP guidance for that topic is primary and anything included here is in addition to AP or providing additional context.
-These links require subscription access to view.
-If you need a subscription for access to the stylebook, coordinate with your ICO’s communications office.
+The AP Stylebook is now available to all NIH staff when on the NIH network or VPN through a custom link, thanks to the NIH Library.

 Note that this style guide is not intended for scientific publications, which typically follow the American Medical Association, the National Library of Medicine, and other styles.

 - Plain Language: The Plain Writing Act of 2010 (Public Law 111-274) aims to improve clarity and simplicity in government communication.
 The law requires federal agencies to use clear language that the public can understand and use.

 - Science, Health, and the Public Trust webpage: Provides guidelines on communicating science and health research to the public.
 Be sure to reference the Understanding Clinical Studies page when writing about studies and clinical trials.

 - NIH Spanish Style Guide: Provides best practices for communications professionals who translate and write Spanish health, science, or clinical research materials.

 - NIH Executive Secretariat Style Guide: Provides guidance for controlled correspondence.

 - PubMed and PubMed Central: Provides information on the National Library of Medicine (NLM) style for journal abbreviations, date formats, page numbers, and authors, as well as other styles.